Kir-Antipov/smart-recipes/README.md

 ### `players_online`

-Returns true if all of the specified players are online.
+Returns true if all the specified players are online.

 ```jsonc
 "conditions": {